 There is one spillway associated with this tailings dam.
 The spillway has been designed to pass the 1:100 year average exceedance probability (AEP) rainfall event with an average flow depth of less than 0.5m and the PMP event at less than 1m depth.
-The spillway is located through the northern abutment and has an invert level at RL269.0m or 1m below the Stage 6 embankment crest, the invert is raised as part of each staged construction lift.
-Views of the spillway are shown on Figure A5.
+The spillway is located through the northern embankment and has an invert level at RL269.0m or 1m below the Stage 6 embankment crest.
+The spillway crest is yet to be raised.
+Views of the spillway are shown on Figure A8.